22 Best Email Tools With a Free Tier (2026)

 Best for: SaaS startups that want to start free and scale affordably

-Sequenzy offers a generous free tier for early-stage SaaS companies: up to 1,000 subscribers with 5,000 emails per month, including full automation and Stripe integration.
-Unlike most free tiers that strip out automation, Sequenzy's free plan includes behavioral triggers, email sequences, and event-based automation.
+Sequenzy offers a generous free tier for early-stage SaaS companies, including full automation, Stripe integration, and AI-generated sequences.
+Unlike most free tiers that strip out automation, Sequenzy's free plan includes behavioral triggers, email sequences, and event-based automation from day one.

 The standout feature on free: native Stripe integration.
 Connect your Stripe account and get automatic dunning, trial conversion, and lifecycle sequences without paying a cent.
 For SaaS startups using Stripe, this means your most revenue-impacting automations work from day one.

 This is significant because the emails with the highest revenue impact for SaaS (dunning for failed payments, trial conversion sequences, onboarding) are all available on the free plan.
 You're not getting a crippled product.
-You're getting a fully functional SaaS email platform with a subscriber cap.
+You're getting a fully functional SaaS email platform with a generous free send allowance.

 Best for: The most generous free tier for subscriber count